harvester/harvester/deploy/charts/harvester/README.md

 - Deploy a KubeVirt Operator if needed, defaults to deploy.
 - Deploy a KubeVirt CRD resource to enable KubeVirt if needed, defaults to deploy.
-- Deploy a KubeVirt Containerized Data Importer Operator if needed, defaults to deploy.
+- Deploy a KubeVirt Containerized Data Importer(CDI) Operator if needed, defaults to deploy.
-- Deploy a CDI CRD resource to enable KubeVirt Containerized Data Importer if needed, default to deploy.
+- Deploy a CDI CRD resource to enable KubeVirt Containerized Data Importer(CDI) if needed, default to deploy.
 - Deploy a Minio as virtual machine image storage if needed, defaults to deploy.
 - Deploy the Harvester resources.